brpo01/terraform-project/README.md

-# terraform-project
-Automate the deployment of AWS Infrastructure using Terraform

 # AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM. - TERRAFORM MODULES

 In this documentation, we'll be refactoring our terraform code from the last [project](https://github.com/brpo01/terraform-2/blob/master/terraform.md) into modules to make them reusable.
 We'll also be configuring aws s3 bucket as a remote backend to store state files and DynamoDB for state locking & consistency checking.